 By Eleanore Wells, author of ‘The Spinsterlicious Life’

 When you’re a kid, Valentine’s Day is one of the best in-school holidays of the year.
-Most of us loved giving out Valentine’s Day cards with big red hearts to all your friends and classmates who brought a smile to your heart.
+Most of us loved giving out Valentine’s Day cards with big red hearts to all our friends and classmates who brought a smile to our hearts.
 You’d give them to your parents, teachers, favorite friends, classmates, and even the mailman.

 Back then, Valentine’s Day was fun, and it was an excuse to tell the people who make you happy how much they mean to you.
 Romance has nothing to do with it when you’re 10 years old.